arunkumar27karthi/Arunkumar_Portfolio/README.md

 - Build a client facing API using Django frame work.

 ## Project 2: Under Water Object Visualization And Detection Using Laser: Project Overview
 - For my final year project assignment, I build an underwater object visualizing and detecting API.
-- This could be useful for find the object in under turbid and dark side of water.
+- This could be useful to find the object under the turbid and dark side of the water.
-- It also useful for detecting humans who were trapped inside the water.
+- It is also useful for detecting humans who were trapped inside the water.
-- created an API which is make the project easy access using Django.
+- created an API that makes the project easy access using Django.
-- To scan the object in the under water, I used VL53LOX which is small range distance finding sensor.(long range sensors(Lidar) are available to apparate in deep water level)
+- To scan the underwater object, I used VL53LOX which is a small range distance finding sensor.(long-range sensors(Lidar) are available to apparate in deep water level)
-- By collecting the millions of height data points, the API gives the 3 Dimentional View of under water objects.
+- By collecting the millions of height data points, the API gives the 3 Dimensional View of underwater objects.
-- For detecting object type, the 3d view converted into 2D image then passing into CNN model which is already trained model over 100 scanned under water object 2D images.
+- For detecting object type, the 3d view converted into a 2D image then passing into the CNN model which is already a trained model with over 100 scanned underwater object 2D images.

 ## project 3: Visitors Welcoming Bot At Home with Multiple face Recognition: Project Overview
 - To avoid my Boredom in this lockdown i used to create visitors welcoming bot for my home using face recognition python library, which is audio based bot that recognize the pretrained faces of our visiters and it used to welcome them with their names.